 Depending on the location of the wisdom tooth and whether there is impaction, Dr. Streelman may remove it in one piece.
 In other cases, the tooth must be removed in smaller pieces to complete the procedure.

 Immediately after the procedure, Dr. Streelman will apply gauze bandages to the incision sites to stop any bleeding.
 You will receive specific instructions about aftercare.
 Make sure to have a ride home afterward, as sedation can take some time to wear off.

 You may experience discomfort and swelling in the area for the first 24 to 48 hours after your wisdom tooth removal.
 Beyond that, you may still experience some soreness, but you should not need more than two or three days off of work or school.

 During recovery, you should stick to soft foods such as soup, yogurt, applesauce, and mashed potatoes.
 Over-the-counter medication and ice packs can help provide relief during recovery, or you can ask about prescription medication if needed.

-Schedule Your Wisdom Teeth Removal in Bellevue, WA
+Schedule Your Wisdom Teeth Removal Near Bellevue, WA

 Whether for simple or complex cases, the people of Bellevue, WA, can count on Dr. Streelman at Mercer Island Oral and Maxillofacial Surgery for professional treatment.
 You can prevent many long-term issues by contacting us today to book your wisdom tooth removal.
 Call us at (206) 690-5417 or schedule your appointment online.